 Program Logic can then be used to identify priorities and ensure the overall strategy is well thought through.
-As the steps required to go from the current situation to the end outcomes are identified as part of the process, then control points for monitoring and how and when evaluation is to take place, can be identified.
+Through the process the steps required to go from the current situation to the end outcomes are identified, then control points for monitoring and how and when evaluation is to take place, are identified.

-In essence a program logic model lays out how a program is supposed to happen that will result in achieving the key desired outcomes.
-The program logic should be based on sound thinking and be evidenced based, to increase the likelihood of reaching the desired outcome.
+In essence a program logic model lays out how a program is supposed to happen, that will result in achieving the key desired outcomes.
+The program logic should be based on sound thinking and be evidenced based, to increase the likelihood of reaching the desired outcomes.

 The Program Logic Model is a good process for collaboration and engaging stakeholders who contribute in its production.
 Once complete, it is also a good communication tool.
 It can also be continuously improved overtime, if circumstances change.

 The key to the approach is you plan a program logic model backwards from the ultimate desired outcome or impact and you then implement it forwards, using the inputs or resources to produce the required outputs that will deliver the desired outcomes

 - You plan backwards.
 That is you very clearly define the ultimate long term outcome or impact that is required.